 Strength & Conditioning Coach

-Ryan Stoneberg begins his 15th season with the Royals and his fifth as Major League strength and conditioning coach.
-He served the previous five seasons as minor league strength and conditioning coordinator, and the five seasons prior as Latin America strength and conditioning coordinator.
+Ryan Stoneberg begins his 18th season with the Royals and his eighth as Major League strength and conditioning coach.
+He served the previous five years as minor league strength and conditioning coordinator, and the five seasons prior as Latin America strength and conditioning coordinator.
 His current duties include coordinating all strength and conditioning activities across both the Major and minor leagues of the organization.
 In 2015, he was named the recipient of the Nolan Ryan Award by the Professional Baseball Strength and Conditioning Society.
-The annual award honors the outstanding strength and conditioning coach in professional baseball.
+The annual award honors an outstanding strength and conditioning coach in professional baseball.

 He resides in Phoenix, Ariz. during the offseason, and has a daughter, Sydney.